MOEAFramework/MOEAFramework/docs/experiment.md

 # Experiments

-This library also supports running experiments where we analayze the performance of one or more algorithms.
+This library also supports running experiments where we analyze the performance of one or more algorithms.
 This capability is split into three classes: the `Executor`, `Analyzer`, and `Instrumenter`.

 ## Executor